KelvinMitaki/busara/README.md

 ### Prerequisites

-The project was built with JavaScript language so you need Node installed then to install all dependencies, you need to run command
+The project was built with JavaScript language so you need Node.Js installed then to install all dependencies, run command

 - npm
   ```sh